University of North Carolina Wilmington: Housing

 Schwartz Hall houses 160 residents and is home to mostly first-year students.
 Adjacent to Schwartz Hall are the University Suites, and the Fraternity and Sorority Village, which consist of seven pod-style buildings housing 400 students.
 Various fraternities and sororities have personalized suites within this area.

 Keystone Hall, Cornerstone Hall, and Innovation House form a residential area known as "Tri-House."
 All three residence halls were constructed in the late 1990s and early 2000s.
 Combined the area can house 465 students, with 265 students in Cornerstone Hall, and 100 in Keystone and Innovation House respectively.
 All three buildings are in a traditional format.

 Three on-campus apartment complexes are located at UNCW, Seahawk Village, Seahawk Crossing, and Seahawk Landing.
 The Seahawks are reserved for graduate students and upperclass students (including sophomores).
 Seahawk Village contains two, three, and four bedroom apartments, which house 524 students within six apartment buildings.
 Additionally, Seahawk Village contains a pool and clubhouse, accessible only to residents.
 Seahawk Landing contains similar two, three, and four bedroom apartments, with a combined 662 students living in seven buildings.
 Seahawk Landing contains a pool, accessible only to residents, with a convenience market open to the public.
 Seahawk Crossing contains a slightly different layout, containing four, six, and eight person apartments with a combined 662 students within four apartment buildings.

 Greek life

 Fraternities and sororities have continued to grow at UNCW with membership now around 9.8% percent of the overall student population, falling slightly below the national average.
-There are dozens of sororities on campus.
-The National Pan-Hellenic Council has 6 historically black organizations, three fraternities and three sororities.
+There are 11 Panhellenic Council (PHC) sororities on campus.
+The National Pan-Hellenic Council at the university has six historically black organizations, three fraternities and three sororities.
 UNCW also has one Christian sorority.